BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

-The resort town is known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake which makes it one of the most popular tourist sights and is worth a visit.
-If staying in Sirnoinone you have some of the best-known sights in Lake Garda around the corner.
+The resort town is known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake, making it one of the most popular tourist sights and is worth a visit.
+If staying in Sirnoinone, you have some of the best-known sights in Lake Garda around the corner.

-The old town, with its winding little alleys and beautiful houses, makes it a perfect place to stay in Lake Garda.
-There are small public beaches right at the old town though they are not the best places to chill.
+With its winding little alleys and beautiful houses, the old town makes it a perfect place to stay in Lake Garda.
+There are small public beaches right in the old town though they are not the best places to chill.

-The Archaeological Site of Grotte di Catullo encompasses a Roman villa, a museum and olive trees and you will also find the ruins is the rocky Jamaica Beach just below it.
+The Archaeological Site of Grotte di Catullo encompasses a Roman villa, a museum, and olive trees, and you will also find the ruins in the rocky Jamaica Beach just below it.

 And you can do shorter and longer boat rides from Sirmione, so you can leave your car and get to see more of the area.